lmio/translation/docs/README.md

 then, the image can be added in the statement using this Markdown syntax: `![](hello_image1.png)`.

-### Releasing ISC version
+### Releasing HSC version

-Once the statement of a task is final, ISC should release a version for the task:
+Once the statement of a task is final, HSC should release a version for the task:

 | <img src="./images/releasing-isc-version-1.png" width="300"> | <img src="./images/releasing-isc-version-2.png" width="400"> |
 |-|-|